yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

   </li>
 </ul>

 Create and manage a YugabyteDB cluster with a Kubernetes native custom resource `ybcluster.yugabyte.com`.
 The custom resource definition and other necessary specifications can be found in [YugabyteDB k8s operator repository](https://github.com/yugabyte/yugabyte-k8s-operator/).
 This operator currently provides more configuration flags as compared to the Rook operator.
 The Rook operator, in near future, will get these flags too.
 See full list of configuration flags [here](#configuration-flags).

 ## Prerequisites

-Clone [yugabyte-k8s-operator](https://github.com/yugaByte/yugabyte-k8s-operator/) repository on your local computer.
-Change into the cloned directory and follow instructions as below.
+Clone the [yugabyte-k8s-operator](https://github.com/yugaByte/yugabyte-k8s-operator/) repository on your local computer.
+Change into the cloned directory and follow instructions below.

 ## Deploy a YugabyteDB cluster with this operator